sasiqwerty/Mind/Cyberark/Basics/Windows Server/Zero Trust.md

 On top of all this, attack surface management solutions can help with overall security posture — specifically focusing efforts on optimizing security controls and ensuring end-to-end visibility.
 If we know we have gaps in our controls, we can look to mitigate or implement enhanced monitoring.

-## The Bottom Line: Zero Trust is an essential culture shift
+## The Bottom Line: Zero Trust is an Essential Culture Shift

 IT organizations have for the most part been lucky as they’ve moved sensitive and valuable data to the cloud, with only a small percentage experiencing damaging attacks.
 The uptick of remote work environments due to COVID-19 and the SolarWinds attack showed how vulnerable open networks can be.
 Regardless of the challenges around introducing a new mindset, culture and set of related practices, organizations need to understand the concept of zero trust so they can see how, where and why they remain vulnerable.

 #website
 [What is Zero Trust?
 Zero Trust Security Model Explained | Splunk](https://www.splunk.com/en_us/data-insider/what-is-zero-trust.html)